 Qualifications for Tax Season Jobs

 In-person and online courses are available.
 Some classes are free, although they may charge you for books and class materials.
 Other classes charge a fee.
-Most last a few weeks or months, and are part-time.
+Most last a few weeks or months and are part-time.

 Employment at the company isn't guaranteed after taking a course.
-However, taking a tax course can boost your application, especially if you have limited experience in tax preparation.
+However, taking a tax course can boost your application, especially if you have limited previous experience in tax preparation.

-How to Find Tax Season Jobs
+How to Find Tax Jobs

-One way of finding tax jobs is to apply directly on the employer's website.
-In most cases, you'll be able to apply online for seasonal tax positions including tax professional, processing, advising, and administrative jobs.
+One way to find tax jobs is to apply directly to the employer's website.
+In most cases, you'll be able to apply online for seasonal tax positions, including tax professional, processing, advising, and administrative jobs.

 Another way to find income tax preparation jobs, especially at smaller companies, is to use various job search engines.
 You can search for a specific job title, such as “tax preparer” or “tax advisor.”
 Most job search engines allow you to search by type of job.
 Click the “Seasonal Jobs” box, if it is available.